List of Spider-Man: The Animated Series characters: Spider-Man

-Peter Benjamin Parker (voiced by Christopher Daniel Barnes) is the main protagonist of the series.
+Peter Benjamin Parker (voiced by Christopher Daniel Barnes and briefly as an old man by Peter Mark Richman) is the main protagonist of the series.
 A one-time high school "science geek", Peter was the subject of much ridicule, especially at the hands of Flash Thompson.
 After his parents died in a plane crash, Peter lived with his Uncle Ben and Aunt May, who doted and worried endlessly about the reclusive boy suddenly placed in their midst.
 During a class field trip to see a demonstration of Neogenic radiation, carried on by Professor Farley Stillwell, a spider crawled into Stillwell's machine and became irradiated, biting Peter in the hand and granting him the proportionate abilities of a spider, including superhuman strength, durability, stamina, speed, agility, senses and a "Spider-Sense" that warned him of imminent danger.

 Peter initially became Spider-Man for personal reasons, seeking the popularity that he never had at school.
 Constructing mechanical web-shooters in his bedroom, Parker set out to make a name for himself in show-business, making television appearances and starting a brief career as a professional wrestler.

 It was after one such wrestling engagement that Peter's life changed for the worse; fame went to the idealistic Parker's head, and he refused to stop an escaping criminal, considering it "none of his business".
 A short time later, Parker returned home to find that his uncle Ben had been shot dead by a home invader, who had then escaped to an abandoned waterfront warehouse.
 Following the murderer, Parker was shocked and ashamed to discover that his uncle's death had been his fault; his uncle's killer was the same man that Parker had let escape earlier in the day.

 Devastated by his own actions, Peter turned Spider-Man into a force for good, promising to protect the city and its occupants.
 In his civilian life, Peter got a job as a photographer at the Daily Bugle, working for J. Jonah Jameson (a man who passionately despises Spider-Man), and attending Empire State University as a college student.
 Spider-Man once told a little fangirl of his named Tiana about his origins (albeit not revealing his secret identity) and after she helped him defeat Dr. Octopus in a battle, he willingly revealed his identity to her - and unbeknownst to him, Madame Web had him do this because Tiana was terminally ill.